 Data Collection Notes

-Surveys were undertaken during 2017 for all countries exept Senegal and Tanzania, where surveys was conducted in 2018.
+Surveys were undertaken during 2017 for all countries exept Senegal and Tanzania, where surveys were conducted in 2018.

 Licensed use files, available for non-commercial use only